aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 We are working on building a library of sample config files to support additional customer needs and better demonstrate product capabilities and different architecture patterns.
 In no way is it required that the prescriptive GC architecture be used or deployed.
 Just because we can deploy, for example, an AWS Managed Active Directory, does not mean you need to use that feature of the solution.
 Disabling or changing these capabilities also requires zero code changes.

 While the prescriptive sample configuration files were originally developed based on GC requirements, they were also developed following AWS Best Practices.
-Additionally, many security frameworks around the world have similiar and overlapping security requirements (you can only do security so many ways).
+Additionally, many security frameworks around the world have similar and overlapping security requirements (you can only do security so many ways).
 The provided architecture is applicable to many security compliance regimes around the world and not just the GC.

 ## 1.6.
 Deployed Functionality